§ 2501A Purpose; short title.

 (h) The following are deemed violations of this chapter and of § 2513 of this title:

-(2) Submitting false or misleading information in a registration statement; and
+(2) Submitting false or misleading information in an application.

-(3) Failing to disclose any information required to be disclosed in a registration statement.
+(3) Failing to disclose any information required to be disclosed in an application.

-(i) Any person required by this chapter to file an original or renewed registration statement shall submit with each filing an administrative fee of $100 made payable to the "Consumer Protection Fund" to cover the costs of registration.
+(i) Any person required by this chapter to submit an application for a certificate of registration or renewal shall submit with each application an administrative fee of $100 made payable to the “Consumer Protection Fund’” to cover the costs of registration.